mariomarton/racket-sudoku-solver/README.md

 -   Open **`puzzles.rkt`**.
 -   Use `0` to represent empty cells.
 -   All cell values must be in _decimal format_, even for larger puzzles like Hexadoku.
--   Insert your Sudoku puzzle in the following format:
+-   Insert your sudoku puzzle in the following format:

 ```racket
 (define userSudoku '(